BUS 671 (2)

-Bus 671 was a Leyland Lynx Evaluation bus
+Bus 671 was a Leyland Lynx B60 evaluation bus

 - Its body was built by JW Bolton in Perth to Perth MTT specifications, including evaporative cooling.

-- It also featured a flip dot desto, with a full desto on the left hand side, above the door.
+- It also featured flip dot destination equipment, with a full display on the left hand side, above the door.

 - Prior to operating for ACTION, it operated for MTT Perth between December 1984 and March 1985.
 It was (11) / 6YY 320

-- Its original hydracyclic transmission was replaced at Kingston workshop by a Voith D851.2 and it re-entered service on 23 August 1985 with considerable improvement in the vehicle's performance.
+- Its original hydracyclic transmission was replaced at Kingston workshops by a Voith D851.2 and it re-entered service on 23 August 1985 with considerable improvement in the vehicle's performance.

-- After spending two years in storage, the vehicle was modified to have the centre door removed and the seating capacity increased from 39 to 45.
+- In 1987, after spending two years in storage, the vehicle was modified to have the centre door removed and the seating capacity increased from 39 to 45.
 The bus was then bought by Doug Lever (Lever's Coachlines).
 Its first permanent registration, ACT MO 14, occured on 30 August 1987 and it was numbered 114 in the Lever fleet.